antzGames/Easy-Web-Loader/README.md

 ## Video

-IIf you hate reading and would rather watch a video on how to install and configure this plugin, click here.
+If you hate reading and would rather watch a video on how to install and configure this plugin, click here.

 ## Installation